radix/sor/design.md

 ### General location types

-**Cannon Travel Centers** will be sprinkled throughout the world.
+**Walrus Travel Centers** will be sprinkled throughout the world.
 When you find one and decide to travel, the camera zooms out to a map level, and you can click anywhere within a certain radius.
 You have a N% chance of landing where you clicked, and a Y% chance of landing within M meters.
-If you click on the location of another cannon travel center, you have a >N% chance of landing there.
-Next to every cannon is a trampoline, and if you click the trampoline icon when you're targeting your travel you will be able to select a successive travel destination which you will reach by bouncing off of the trampoline.
+If you click on the location of another walrus travel center, you have a >N% chance of landing there.
+If you click on another walrus travel center (represented by a noticeable icon) when you're targeting your travel you will be able to select a successive travel destination which you will reach by bouncing off of the walrus.

 **Inns** will likewise be sprinkled throughout the world, but less common.
 You will be able to sleep here to restore your party.